gzalo/hugo-re/README.md

 **Phase 3**: As seen in Cybercirujas CCK July 2024, introduced a high score tracker, name recognizer and more

-**Phase 4**: As seen in Punkware Cyberzine Aug 2024, introduced 4 player mode using a reimplementation of the game
+**Phase 4**: As seen in Punkware Cyberzine Aug 2024 and Cybercirujas federal event 2024, introduced 4 player mode using a reimplementation of the game

 ![Remake](docs/hugoremake.drawio.png)